jingkaihe/momm/README.md

 #### Command Line Tool

 After the gem is installed, momm provide you a command line tool.
-The storage engine by default is Memcached, ensure it is opened.
+The storage engine by default is Memcached.
+Make sure that its running in the background.
+Also make sure that you got the `dalli` gem installed

 ```
   $ momm rate GBP CNY                  # Exchange rate by default is today.